 length of course

 Do you need to update your CV?
 Did you not achieve your English qualification through school?
 Are you 19 years old or over?
-This whole year course
+This whole year funded course is for adults

 Do you need to update your CV?
 Did you not achieve your English qualification through school?
 Are you 19 years old or over?